lmkr1409/CeleryWithDjango/README.md

 # CeleryWithDjango
-A tutorial for setup the asynchronous task in the django server using celery with redis/kafka background
+A tutorial to setup the asynchronous task in the django server using celery with redis/kafka background